 One way to look at Tayo’s thought process would be to think about each ideology as a layer of clothing, such as a shirt.
-He begins his journey with many shirts on at the same time and his thoughts are constantly weaving in and out of cultural context until the end of his journey when he finally finds jus the right shirt, size and all, which provides him with the proper ideologies and subjectivities to perpetuate his existence within his surroundings.
+He begins his journey with many shirts on at the same time and his thoughts are constantly weaving in and out of cultural context until the end of his journey when he finally finds just the right shirt, size and all, which provides him with the correct ideologies that make him happy and able to heal old wounds.

 Dealing with the Impact of Race and Identity

 As stated, he begins his journey with three cultural ideologies which can be broken down into his military past; his experiences in the white man’s world, and what he thinks he should be – and then we have the cultural ideology with which he grew up in, which is that of Native American ancestry.